SMED (Single Minute Exchange of Dies)

 This engineer is best known for his inventions and optimisation techniques within the Toyota Production System (TPS).
 He studied the exchanges of parts and tools on big 500-ton presses that were used to produce bodywork.
 He observed how this took hours, or even days.
 After the changes he made, the process’ time was reduced to several minutes.

 Why SMED is necessary

 Waste is one of the three main areas as defined in Lean: the loss of Muda, Mura, and Muri.
 SMED addresses those three waste areas, but the main focus is on the elimination of Mura (unevenness).

 In order to achieve a smooth and predictable process flow, ever smaller batches need to be able to be processed in order to meet customer demands.
 The biggest hurdle to smaller batches is changing the equipment over time.
 These changes are time-consuming, expensive and need to be earned back through a more efficient process.

-The only way to economically realise smaller batches is if the time every changeover requires is reduced.
-This is why the setup needs to be minimised to a point that the changeover time has little to no influence on the production process.
+The only way to economically realise smaller batches is if the setup time every changeover requires is reduced.
+This is why the internal setup needs to be minimised to a point that the changeover time has little to no influence on the production process.

 2 types of elements

 Changeovers in SMED are built up of steps that are called elements.
 There are two types of elements: